This vegetarian stuffed squash recipe doubles as a colorful, healthy main or side dish, and it reheats beautifully for workday lunches.

 • Thyme: This fragrant herb with delicate leaves and woody stems adds a woodsy and lemony flavor.

-• Baby spinach: These tender and vibrant green leaves add a pop of color, a boost of nutrition, and an earthy flavor to balance the peppers, squash, onions, and tomatoes.
+• Baby spinach: These tender and vibrant green leaves add a pop of color, a boost of nutrition.

 • Goat cheese (chevre): My love of chevre runs deep.
-Its creamy, tangy, and slightly tart, flavor goes well with both sweet and savory recipes.
+Its creamy, tangy, and slightly tart flavor goes well with both sweet and savory recipes.
 I use it here to add almost a saucy texture as it softens with the heat of the roasted vegetables.
-Traditionally, goat cheese is made with animal rennet, but now you can find many vegetarian goat cheese options if you abstain from cheeses made with rennet.
+Traditionally, goat cheese is made with animal rennet, but now many vegetarian goat cheese options are available.

 What to Serve with Stuffed Acorn Squash